abdulraheem48/Vehicle-Rental-System/README.md

-Internal - General Use
-Vehicle Rental System
+## Vehicle Rental System
-1. Project Setup and User Interface Design: o Set up a Python development environment using your preferred IDE (e.g., Visual Studio Code, PyCharm, or any other). o Plan and design the user interface of the application.
+- 1. Project Setup and User Interface Design: o Set up a Python development environment using your preferred IDE (e.g., Visual Studio Code, PyCharm, or any other). o Plan and design the user interface of the application.
 Create menus, forms, and